unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The input context may contain, besides regular text, any [Markers](#markers) as a result of keys or transforms, since the insertion point was moved.

 Using regular expression terminology, matches are done as if there was an implicit `$` (match end of buffer) at the end of each pattern.
-In otherwords, `<transform from="ke" …>` will not match an input context ending with `…keyboard`, but it will match the last two codepoints of an input context ending with `…awake`.
+In other words, `<transform from="ke" …>` will not match an input context ending with `…keyboard`, but it will match the last two codepoints of an input context ending with `…awake`.

 All of the `transform` elements in a `transformGroup` are tested for a match, in order, until a match is found.
 Then, the matching element is processed, and then processing proceeds to the **next** `transformGroup`.
-If none of the `tranform` elements match, processing proceeds without modification to the buffer to the **next** `transformGroup`.
+If none of the `transform` elements match, processing proceeds without modification to the buffer to the **next** `transformGroup`.

 **Syntax**